bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/accounts-for-bitcoin-easypaysy!.md

 Tell me what is repudiation and what is non-repudiation?

+## Aaron explaining what non-repudiation is

 Aaron: 00:23:47

 So I don't know what repudiation is, but I can perfectly explain what non-repudiation is.

-## Aaron explaining what non repudiation is

 So I guess repudiation will be the opposite of that.
 It means that once you've paid someone, you can prove that you've paid someone.